mist-devel/mist-binaries/cores/amstrad_alt/README.md

 * Precise CRTC model supporting many tricks of Types 1 and 0.
 * 2 disk drives
 * Disk write support.
-* Close to real disk drive emulation with support of most protections.
+* Close to real disk drive emulation with support of some protections.
 * Selectable CPC 6128/664 mode with separate ROM sets.
 * Multiface 2.
 * Several monochrome modes and 2 types of palette (GA/ASIC).